Although coffee lovers disagree about what brand has the best taste, they generally agree on one thing–most like those who “passed the filter.”

 Why is the filter paper safe?

-Blotting papers were the first papers for coffee filtering, but today they are mostly made from plain paper–that is white.
+Blotting papers were the first papers for coffee filtering, but today they are mostly made from plain paper–that is, white.
 The legally permissible coffee filter paper goes through the bleaching process as well.
 And yet there is a distinction between them and towels made with paper.

-But do not worry
+But don’t worry